Commutators in groups of piecewise projective homeomorphisms: Commutators for

 Note that elements of $G'$ need not be compactly supported (e.g., $x$).
 An element of $G'$ is compactly supported precisely when $h$ is compactly supported and all $\mathtt{s}_i$ are non-constant.
 Elements of $G''$ have compact support.
 In fact, we have the following.

 \begin{prop} $G''=G_0'$ \end{prop}

 \begin{proof} One inclusion is clear since $G_0'=G_0''\subseteq G''$.
 For the reverse inclusion recall that the action of any piecewise projective homeomorphism is affine near infinity.
 The elements of $G''$ have compact support and therefore we claim they have a standard form that does not contain any elements of the form $\yy{s}$ with $\mathtt{s}$ constant.

-To see this, first observe that for any such element there is a word, not necessarily in standard form, and representing the element, that has this property.
-In Section $5$ of \cite{LodhaMoore}, a process is described that takes a given word in the generating set, and converts it into a word in standard form using the relations.
-In this process a word with no occurrences of $\yy{s}$ with $\mathtt{s}$ constant is converted into a standard form which also has this property.
-Moreover, the total $y$-exponent sum is zero since this is true for $G'$.
-It then follows from Proposition \ref{prop:commutator} that $G''\subseteq G_0'$. \end{proof}
+It is shown in \cite{Lodha} (Section $5$) that any element $g\in G$ can be represented as a normal form $g=fy_{s_1}^{t_1}...y_{s_n}^{t_n}$ with the property that it does not admit potential cancellations or potential contractions.
+(These notions are defined in \cite{Lodha}, we do not recall them here since we only need a corollary of these.
+Also, this is proved for the group $G_0$ but the same proof, line by line, applies to $G$.)

+We use from \cite{Lodha} the notion of \emph{calculation} of a standard form on binary sequences.
+This is defined for infinite sequences in Definition $3.13$ in \cite{Lodha} and the definition for finite sequences occurs in the paragraph after Lemma $3.14$ in \cite{Lodha}.